OllieMurray/NearFinancialCallOption/README.md

 The [inverse normal] is a world class approximation.
 The [normal-CDF] results in some error, a benchmark test was performed in the excel file accompanying the project.

+# Intent
+The overall intent of this package is to show that NEAR is capable of performing complex simulations and mathematical operations with relatively high speed and precision.
+It could be possible to use the code developed in here for the creation of an option market.
+The code would need to be extended to make oracle calls to return prices of crypto assets and their volatilities (from a market data provider which calculated these based on historical data) to act as a market maker using the [Black-Scholes] price as reference.
+Markets could open with [Black-Scholes] prices and then

+Alternatively, markets could be open to purely to the forces of supply and demand from which the [Black-Scholes] formula could be used to back out the [implied volatility] which acts as a critical reference point for making financial decisions when compared against realized and historical volatilities [realized vs implied vs historical volatility].

 # Quick Start

 To run this project locally: